How long have you worked in pharmacy?

 Tell us something about your role people might not be aware of

 The role of a pharmacy technician has advanced significantly at South Tees in recent years to more specialist roles.
+My previous role of Omnicell pharmacy technician is a perfect example of this, alongside roles such as specialist antimicrobial pharmacy technicians and electronic prescribing pharmacy technicians.

 What do you like about working at South Tees in pharmacy?

-Our department has a keen interest in developing its staff and giving people opportunities to progress and seek out personal development.
+I love the variety of work that we do to make medicines safer for our patients, how our department has a keen interest in developing its staff and how we give people opportunities to progress and seek out personal development.

 I like working in a multidisciplinary team on the ward including doctors, nurses, pharmacists, physiotherapists, occupational therapists and pharmacy ATOs/assistants.